-Carcass data from pigs in the experiment conducted at Dickinson were obtained from pigs slaughtered at a commercial packinghouse.
+Carcass data from pigs in the experiment conducted at Dickinson were obtained from pigs slaughtered at John Morrell Packing, Sioux Falls, SD.
 Carcass information from pigs used in the experiment at Fargo was obtained from pigs processed at the NDSU abattoir.